When you become a freelancer, you'll learn more about yourself, other people and the business world than you ever thought possible.

 68. Respond to emails and phone calls quickly

 Happy customers love a quick response, so make sure you respond to emails and phone calls as quickly as possible.
-If you've been sent a complicated email, simply reply and explain that you'll look into the issue and come back to them as soon as you can.
+If you've received a complicated email, reply and explain that you'll look into the issue and come back to them as soon as you can.

 69. Don't over-promise